1 Introduction topenlarge

 Headless screws, cannulated or non-cannulated, can be used to secure articular fragments that are large enough and have adequate bone quality.

-Smaller articular fragments are secured with small threaded K-wires or absorbable pins.
+Smaller articular fragments are secured with resorbable pins or headless compression screws.